Cloud Load Balancing – What You Need to Know?

 However, this approach lacks in superior ability to manage traffic and enables only a few capabilities, including geo routing and round-robin DNS.
 Additionally, these approaches cannot avert improper distribution of workloads simply because instead of executing traffic routing based on real-time workloads by considering the data center’s capacity, these approaches depend upon fixed and static rules.

-To put it more straightforwardly, you can consider the example of geo routing, which makes sure that the user requests or workloads are appropriately distributed to the nearest data center but fails in accounting for spikes, outages, or geographical distribution of users.
+To clarify further, consider the example of geo routing, which ensures appropriate distribution of user requests or workloads to the nearest data center but doesn’t account for spikes, outages, or geographical distribution of users.
+This aspect highlights the significance of cloud load balancing for managing varying workloads, addressing surges, and ensuring efficient user access despite geographical disparities.

 The more innovative approach involves leveraging DNS devices, which are purpose-built for seamless integration with Application Distribution Controllers for improving upon the shortcomings of the first approach.